CJFariss/Programming-and-Simulation-Methods-for-Computational-Social-Science/README.md

 <br/>

 ## Day 3: Simulation Based Programming and Inference
 We will develop and implement simulations in R to accomplish two learning goals.
-For the first learning goal, we will develop simulations in R to help us practice all of the programming and data structures that are available in R. For the second learning goal,
+For the first learning goal, we will develop simulations in R to help us practice all of the programming and data structures that are available in R. For the second learning goal, we will use our programming knowledge in R to create simple step-by-step programs that showcase how a specific statistical or algorthmic tool works.

 - [R-Program-Lessons/Day03_Simulation_Learning](./R-Program-Lessons/Day03_Simulation_Learning)